-Drug courts are part of the larger universe of problem-solving courts and have been demonstrated (where implemented in an evidence-based manner) to reduce recidivism and substance abuse among high risk/high need offenders and increase an offender's likelihood of successful rehabilitation through:
+Drug courts are part of the larger universe of problem-solving courts, and have been demonstrated (where implemented in an evidence-based manner) to reduce recidivism and substance abuse among high-risk substance abusing offenders and increase their likelihood of successful rehabilitation through:

-- Early, continuous, and intense treatment.
+- early, continuous, and intense treatment,

-- Close judicial supervision and involvement (including judicial interaction with participants and frequent status hearings).
+- close judicial supervision and involvement (including judicial interaction with participants and frequent status hearings),

-- Mandatory and random drug testing.
+- mandatory and random drug testing,

-- Community supervision.
+- community supervision,

-- Appropriate incentives and sanctions.
+- appropriate incentives and sanctions, and

-- Recovery support (step-down) services.
+- recovery support services.

-OJP considers programs and practices to be evidence-based when their effectiveness has been demonstrated by causal evidence (generally obtained through one or more outcome evaluations).
+Evidence-Based Programs or Practices: OJP considers programs and practices to be evidence-based when their effectiveness has been demonstrated by causal evidence (generally obtained through one or more outcome evaluations).
 Causal evidence documents a relationship between an activity or intervention (including technology) and its intended outcome, including measuring the direction and size of a change, and the extent to which a change may be attributed to the activity or intervention.
 Causal evidence depends on the use of scientific methods to rule out, to the extent possible, alternative explanations for the documented change.
 The strength of causal evidence, based on the factors described above, will influence the degree to which OJP considers a program or practice to be evidence-based.
+OJP's CrimeSolutions.gov web site is one resource that applicants may use to find information about evidence-based programs in criminal justice, juvenile justice, and crime victim services.